adwait-thattey/Class-Management-System/README.md

         4. Creting Schedule for Exams
         5. Allocating Classroom to individual students during Exam.`
         6. GUI based interface (Low Priority)

+### Individual Tasks  : ###

+        Adwait and Ankur : Working on genetic Algorithm for time-table and exam scheduling Aaquib and Brijesh : Developing UI(CLI and GUI using Flask) , Passwords handling and storage(Encryption) Bittu and Harshith : Handling the entire data module and testing of various other modules and entire project.

 ### Milestones : ###
-        1. Researching , Learning and implementing various algorithms for generating Time-Table.
+        1. Researching , Learning and implementing genetic algoeithms for generating Time-Table
-        2. Learning MySql language for storing data of Studemts,Faculties,etc. in database
         3. Parallely implementing all features seperately.
         4. Combining all features and joining them together.
         5. Debugging the project
         6. Creating User-Interface (Command Line Interface)
-        7. Creating User-Interface (GUI : Either Python or Web-Gui using Electron)
+        7. Creating User-Interface (GUI : Either Python or Web-Gui using Flask)